buildspace/buildspace-projects/NFT_Game/en/Section_0/Lesson_1_What_Are_We_Building.md

 When you reach the end of this project, you'll be able to earn an NFT.

-You'll only be eligible for the NFT if you finish it within 60 days of signing up!
-So make sure you schedule time to finish, you got this!
+**You'll only be eligible for the NFT if you finish it within 60 days of signing up, if not, you'll not be able to obtain an NFT!** So make sure you schedule time to finish, you got this!

 **Once you finish the project, you'll get the NFT airdropped within 7 days**